Areas of Interest

 Honors & Awards

-2014 - Outstanding Advisor of the Year Award, UIUC Medical Scholars Program
+Outstanding Advisor of the Year Award, UIUC Medical Scholars Program, 2014

-2013 - The Sol Sherry Distinguished Lecture in Thrombosis, given at American Heart Association Scientific Sessions, Dallas, TX
+The Sol Sherry Distinguished Lecture in Thrombosis, given at American Heart Association Scientific Sessions, Dallas, TX, 2013

-2011 - Biennial Investigator Recognition Award for Contributions to Haemostasis; awarded in Kyoto, Japan, at the XXIIIrd Congress of the International Society on Thrombosis & Haemostasis
+Biennial Investigator Recognition Award for Contributions to Haemostasis, awarded at the XXIIIrd Congress of the International Society on Thrombosis & Haemostasis, Kyoto, Japan, 2011

-2007 - Alumni Discretionary Award, College of Liberal Arts & Sciences, UIUC
+Alumni Discretionary Award, College of Liberal Arts & Sciences, UIUC, 2007

-2006 - The Theodore Spaet Memorial Lecture, Montefiore Medical Center, Albert Einstein College of Medicine
+The Theodore Spaet Memorial Lecture, Montefiore Medical Center, Albert Einstein College of Medicine, 2006

-1991 - The Owren Lecture, University of Oslo, Norway
+The Owren Lecture, University of Oslo, Norway, 1991

 Polyphosphate, Zn2+ and high molecular weight kininogen modulate individual reactions of the contact pathway of blood clotting.